losrobbos/react-openstreetmap-demo/README.md

   .geocode( myAddress ) // lookup geo locations for this address .end((err, res) => {
     // now in res you will have the result as an array of objects.
 Each object has the fields "lat" and "lon"
+    // why an array? well, sometimes for the same address you may get multiple results.
+    // so the more clear the address is, you may just receive one geo location object back.
+But always inside an array
     // now you can feed this data into the React-Leaflet marker "position" attribute.
 Et voila!
   })
 ```